History of Lee Zeldin in Timeline

 In February 2015, the National Republican Congressional Committee announced that Lee Zeldin was one of 12 members in the Patriot Program, designed to help protect vulnerable Republican incumbents in the 2016 election.

 In April 2015, Lee Zeldin and Senator Chuck Schumer introduced the Fluke Fairness Act.
-The bill aimed to change the system for managing fluke fishing quotas by creating a regional approach using geographic, scientific, and economic data, but it did not pass.
+The bill aimed to change the management of fluke fishing quotas by creating a regional approach, but it did not pass.

 May 2015: Voted for Pain-Capable Unborn Child Protection Act

-In May 2015, Lee Zeldin voted for the Pain-Capable Unborn Child Protection Act, which would prohibit abortions in cases where the fetus's probable age is 20 weeks or more.
+In May 2015, Lee Zeldin voted for the Pain-Capable Unborn Child Protection Act, a bill he co-sponsored, which would prohibit abortions in cases where the fetus's probable age is 20 weeks or more, with exceptions in cases of rape, incest, or if the mother's life was in danger.
+The act did not pass.

-In June 2015, after the United States Supreme Court ruled in Obergefell v.
-Hodges that state-level bans on same-sex marriage are unconstitutional, Lee Zeldin would not comment about his view of same-sex marriage, but indicated he believed the issue should have been decided at the state level.
+In June 2015, after the Supreme Court's ruling in Obergefell v.
+Hodges that state-level bans on same-sex marriage are unconstitutional, Lee Zeldin declined to comment on his view but suggested the issue should be decided at the state level.

-July 15, 2015: Introduced the Exclusive Economic Zone Clarification Act
+July 15, 2015: Introduction of the Exclusive Economic Zone Clarification Act

-On July 15, 2015, Lee Zeldin introduced the Exclusive Economic Zone Clarification Act.
-This bill proposed amending the boundary in the federal Exclusive Economic Zone (EEZ), giving fisheries management of Block Island Sound exclusively to New York and Rhode Island.
+On July 15, 2015, Lee Zeldin introduced the Exclusive Economic Zone Clarification Act, which proposed amending the boundary in part of the federal Exclusive Economic Zone (EEZ) to give fisheries management of Block Island Sound exclusively to New York and Rhode Island.
 The bill died in committee.

-In July 2015, Lee Zeldin attached an amendment to the Student Success Act to allow states to opt out of Common Core without penalty.
+In July 2015, Lee Zeldin attached an amendment to the Student Success Act that allowed states to opt out of Common Core without penalty.
 The amendment was passed and signed into law.

-September 2015: Condemned Proposed Federal Plan for Dumping Dredged Materials
+September 2015: Condemnation of Proposed Federal Plan for Dredged Materials

-In September 2015, Lee Zeldin and Citizens Campaign for the Environment executive director Adrienne Esposito condemned a proposed federal plan for dumping dredged materials, stating that they could not assume dumping waste spoils in the Long Island Sound was environmentally benign.
+In September 2015, Lee Zeldin and Citizens Campaign for the Environment executive director Adrienne Esposito condemned a proposed federal plan for dumping dredged materials in the Long Island Sound, expressing concerns about environmental impact.

-September 18, 2015: Voted for Defund Planned Parenthood Act
+September 18, 2015: Votes for Defund Planned Parenthood Act

-On September 18, 2015, Lee Zeldin voted for the Defund Planned Parenthood Act of 2015, a bill that would defund Planned Parenthood for one year unless the organization agreed not to provide abortion services.
+On September 18, 2015, Lee Zeldin voted for the Defund Planned Parenthood Act of 2015, a bill that would defund the nonprofit organization Planned Parenthood for one year unless the organization agreed not to provide abortion services.

 In 2015, Lee Zeldin co-sponsored two bills in Congress to combat Lyme disease: the Tick-Borne Disease Research and Accountability and Transparency Act of 2015 and the 21st Century Cures Act.

-In January 2016, the New York Post reported that Lee Zeldin was a no-show in 2015 at 12 of 18 House Committee on Foreign Affairs hearings that dealt specifically with ISIL and with Syria.
+In January 2016, the New York Post reported that Lee Zeldin was absent in 2015 from 12 of 18 House Committee on Foreign Affairs hearings specifically addressing ISIL and Syria.

-In January 2016, the New York Post reported that Lee Zeldin was a no-show in 2015 at 12 of 18 House Committee on Foreign Affairs hearings that dealt specifically with ISIL and with Syria.
+In January 2016, the New York Post reported that Lee Zeldin was absent in 2015 from 12 of 18 House Committee on Foreign Affairs hearings specifically addressing ISIL and Syria.

 February 2016: Sought Visas to Travel to Iran

-In February 2016, Lee Zeldin and Representatives Mike Pompeo and Frank LoBiondo sought visas to travel to Iran to check the country's compliance with the Iran nuclear deal framework.
+In February 2016, Lee Zeldin, along with Representatives Mike Pompeo and Frank LoBiondo, sought visas to travel to Iran to assess the country's compliance with the Iran nuclear deal framework.

 April 2016: Introduced Legislation to Prevent Sale of Plum Island

 In April 2016, Lee Zeldin introduced legislation to prevent the federal government's sale of Plum Island to the highest bidder.
-The next month, his bill unanimously passed the House.
+The bill passed the House unanimously the following month.

 May 3, 2016: Endorsed Donald Trump for President